Pumpkin and White Chocolate Souffle Cake.

 Pumpkin-White Chocolate Souffle Cake

-In a bowl of a stand mixer fitted with a whisk attachment, beat eggs, vanilla extract, and sugar at high speed until the mixture becomes stiff and light in color, about 10 minutes.
+- In a bowl of a stand mixer fitted with a whisk attachment, beat eggs, vanilla extract, and sugar at high speed until the mixture should become stiff and light in color, about 10 minutes.

 - Add pumpkin mixture to egg mixture and whisk together quickly and thoroughly.
 Pour mixture into prepared pan.
 Bake for 1 hour.
 Remove from the oven and let cool completely.

 - Cover with aluminum foil and refrigerate for at least 4 hours.

 - Before serving, remove from pan and sprinkle with confectioner’s sugar, if desired.

 - Store in an airtight container in the refrigerator for a maximum of 3 days.

 - Before serving, remove from the pan and optionally dust with the confectioner’s sugar.